 a single argument that needed nothing but itself alone for proof, that would by itself be enough to show that God really exists; that he is the supreme good, who depends on nothing else, but on whom all things depend for their being and for their well-being; and whatever we believe about the divine nature.
 (P, preface)

 The proper way to state Anselm's argument is a matter of dispute, and any detailed statement of the argument will beg interpretative questions.
 But on a fairly neutral or consensus reading of the argument (which I shall go on to reject), Anselm's argument goes like this.
-God is “that than which nothing greater can be thought”; in other words, he is a being so great, so full of metaphysical oomph, that one cannot so much as conceive of a being who would be greater than God.
+God is “that than which a greater cannot be thought”; in other words, he is a being so great, so full of metaphysical oomph, that one cannot so much as conceive of a being who would be greater than God.
 The Psalmist, however, tells us that “The fool has said in his heart, ‘There is no God’ ” (Psalm 14:1; 53:1).
 Is it possible to convince the fool that he is wrong?
 It is.
-All we need is the characterization of God as “that than which nothing greater can be thought.”
+All we need is the characterization of God as “that than which a greater cannot be thought.”
 The fool does at least understand that definition.
 But whatever is understood exists in the understanding, just as the plan of a painting he has yet to execute already exists in the understanding of the painter.
-So that than which nothing greater can be thought exists in the understanding.
+So that than which a greater cannot be thought exists in the understanding.
 But if it exists in the understanding, it must also exist in reality.
 For it is greater to exist in reality than to exist merely in the understanding.
-Therefore, if that than which nothing greater can be thought existed only in the understanding, it would be possible to think of something greater than it (namely, that same being existing in reality as well).
-It follows, then, that if that than which nothing greater can be thought existed only in the understanding, it would not be that than which nothing greater can be thought; and that, obviously, is a contradiction.
-So that than which nothing greater can be thought must exist in reality, not merely in the understanding.
+Therefore, if that than which a greater can be thought existed only in the understanding, it would be possible to think of something greater than it (namely, that same being existing in reality as well).
+It follows, then, that if that than which a greater cannot be thought existed only in the understanding, it would not be that than which a greater cannot be thought; and that, obviously, is a contradiction.
+So that than which a greater cannot be thought must exist in reality, not merely in the understanding.

 Gaunilo's counterargument is so ingenious that it stands out as by far the most devastating criticism in his catalogue of Anselm's errors.
 Not surprisingly, then, interpreters have read Anselm's reply to Gaunilo primarily in order to find his rejoinder to the Lost Island argument.
 Sympathetic interpreters (such as Klima 2000) have offered ways for Anselm to respond, but at least one commentator (Wolterstorff 1993) argues that Anselm offers no such rejoinder, precisely because he knew Gaunilo's criticism was unanswerable but could not bring himself to admit that fact.